 Download & Other Tools

 - Footnote: Students are considered socioeconomically disadvantaged if they are eligible for free or reduced price school meals, or if neither parent graduated from high school.
-Years presented comprise two school years (e.g., 2017-18 and 2018-19 school years are shown as 2018-2019).
+Years presented comprise two school years (e.g., 2018-19 and 2019-20 school years are shown as 2018-2020).
 For each school year, students expelled in more than one county are counted in each county but only once in California totals.
-The notation S refers to data that have been suppressed because fewer than 20 students in that group were expelled from school (rates) or to protect student privacy (numbers and associated rates).
+The notation S refers to data that have been suppressed because fewer than 20 students in that group were expelled from school or to protect student privacy.

 - Measures of School Attendance and Discipline on Kidsdata.org